ssb22/PrimerPooler/README.md

 Version 1.5 allows primer sets to be “fixed” to predetermined pools by specifying these as primer name prefixes, e.g. `>@2:myPrimer-F` fixes `myPrimer-F` to pool 2.

 Version 1.6 detects and warns about alternative products of non-unique PCR.
+It was followed within hours by Version 1.61 which fixed a regression in the amplicon overlap check.

+Version 1.7 makes the ignoring of variant sequences in the genome optional, and warns if primers not being found might be due to variant sequences having been ignored.

 Glossary
 --------